Paul N. Poirier

-Paul N. Poirier (born September 30, 1948) is a Vermont politician who served several terms in the Vermont House of Representatives.
+Paul N. Poirier (born September 30, 1948) is an American politician from Vermont who served several terms in the Vermont House of Representatives.

 Early life and start of career

 Poirier was born in Lewiston, Maine on September 30, 1948.
 He was educated at private schools in Maine and Norwich University, where he received a Bachelor of Science degree in 1970 and a Master of Education degree in history and government in 1973.
-He was also a member of the Norwich ice hockey team, and was one of the school's all-time top 10 leading scorers.
+Poirier was also a member of the Norwich ice hockey team, and was one of the school's all-time top 10 leading scorers.

 After college, Poirier became a social studies and physical education teacher at Spaulding High School in Barre.
 In addition, he was the coach of the varsity ice hockey team, which won the 1980 Division 1 state championship, Spaulding's first title in nearly 20 years.